A New Addition To My Telescope Family

 ETX fork mount, or any equatorial aligned fork mount.
 The tripod and single-arm

-I touch the focus knob, it intrudes a bit of vibration, so I have to make
+touch the focus knob, it introduces a bit of vibration, so I have to make small

 Adjusting To A Computerized Telescope

 I've had to adjust to the idea of a computer controlled telescope.
-None of
+After

-calculator program to aid in pointing my telescopes, and being manual, all can
+used a calculator programmed to aid in pointing my telescopes, and being

-be quickly and easily moved from position to position by hand.
-Now, for those
+manually moved, all can be quickly and easily moved from position to position.

 But the NexStar must be moved from target to target either with the up/down